yellowtree/geoip-detect/readme.txt

 == Changelog ==

-* Removed unnecessary file from symfony distribution
+* The Maxmind file downloaded by the plugin will be deleted when the plugin is removed (not only deactivated) in the backend.
+You can remove the file manually from wp-content/uploads/GeoLite2-City.mmdb if needed.

 = 2.10.0 =
 * NEW: The whitelisted proxies can now be subnets such as `11.11.11.0/24`